 When idle times arise, valuing time moves a person toward opportunity for rest or for productivity in another area.
 True rest rejuvenates and restores and prepares for productive activity.
 Productive activity can be going back to school when you lose your job or incorporating more rest for recovery from illness.
 Both show the value of time even though one area of life remains idle.

 Time becomes devalued when a person chooses lazy habits instead of productivity.
 Someone with a lazy and idle mindset generally operates without purpose except to satisfy the flesh and to avoid responsibility and growth.
-Ecclesiastes 4:5-6 sums this state of mind up well.

 “Foolish people refuse to work and almost starve.
 They feel it is better to be lazy and barely survive than to work hard, especially when in the long run everything is so futile.”
+(Ecclesiastes 4:5-6)

 In other words, without a purpose that gives value to time, being idle and lazy makes perfect sense.